 Check Life Insurance Policies

 Many employers offer life insurance as a part of their benefits package.
 However, once you retire, you may lose this coverage.
 Having life insurance in retirement is a good way for your beneficiaries to be able to pay major expenses like a mortgage or funeral costs after your death.
-Take time to review your life insurance policy to make sure any outstanding expenses will be covered should you unexpectedly pass away.
+While double-checking, renewing, or replacing a life insurance policy doesn’t have to be one of your first steps when preparing for retirement, it will make the following years more relaxed and carefree.
+Take time to review your life insurance policy to make sure any outstanding expenses will be covered in the years after your retirement.

 Evaluate Your Health Before Retirement

 Before you leave your current job, take advantage of your employee healthcare plan.
 Make sure you’re up-to-date on annual checkups, prescriptions, hearing aids, dental care, and vision.
 Once you’re retired, see your doctor annually (or as covered by your retirement health insurance plan).
 Maintaining your physical health in retirement is crucial to a good quality of life and can help keep healthcare costs down, so be sure to ask your physician for recommendations on post-retirement health, fitness, and nutrition.

 Most people are eligible for Medicare (i.e., national health insurance coverage) at age 65, but there are a variety of plans and coverage options you’ll need to evaluate based on your medical needs.
 Keep in mind Medicare may not cover everything.
 Prescription costs, copays, hospital costs, and nursing home care may need to be paid out of pocket and can be incredibly expensive if you’re not prepared.

 Download Our Retirement Checklist Today!